-Change the look and feel of your map on the fly by having maps in your app visually respond to user interaction or context.
+Change the look and feel of your map dynamically by updating its visual appearance based on user interaction or context.
 Leverage the power of OpenGL for highly performant and complex data visualizations.
 With the Mapbox Maps SDK, it’s possible to mix in your own data and bring your map to life.

 As an example of what’s possible with runtime styling, consider some of the following use cases:

 At runtime, you can tailor the map specifically to your user interface.
 Adjust colors, text, and icons to match the style to your brand.

 For maps that aren’t going to change in response to custom data or user interaction, consider creating a custom map style with Mapbox Studio.

 You can customize the map to respond dynamically to the actions your users take.
 Increase the text size of streets while a user is driving, emphasize points of interest tailored to a user’s preferences, or change the UI if users are at parks, trails, landmarks, or rivers.

 Mapbox maps are built on top of OpenGL and can support rendering data without the traditional overhead of